-For action item 3.4, action item 3.4.B being paid out of educator effectiveness grant.
+Action item 3.4 will continue to be paid out of educator effectiveness grant.
 Reduce Induction fees for new teachers to continue to attract high quality teachers in support of our growing district.

-In the area of CTE, the desired metrics, desired outcomes, and actions will continue to support our efforts to meet the district's goal in this area.
-Maintaining consistent measures will allow for the monitoring of long-term progress towards our planned goal.
+Maintaining consistent measures in the area of CTE metrics, desired outcomes, and actions will allow for the monitoring of long-term progress towards our planned goal.
 Irvine Unified will continue to invest in the expansion of our CTE pathways across the district as well as exploratory and introductory CTE courses in the middle school and primary grades.
 The district anticipates that as COVID-19 restrictions lessen, opportunities to invest in Work Based Learning experiences and activities such as internships, mentorships, fieldtrips and leadership events will expand.
 Opportunities to modify instructional spaces and acquire industry-specific equipment to provide students with authentic learning experiences that increase their college and career readiness will continue to be priorities.